rspamd/rspamd/doc/faq.md

 rspamc -f 1 -w 10 fuzzy_add message.eml # Add message to fuzzy storage
 ```

-### How rspamd support different characters sets
+### How does rspamd support different characters sets

-By default, rspamd converts all messages to `UTF-8`.
+By default, rspamd converts all messages to `UTF-8` encoding.
 This includes text parts (both `text/plain` and `text/html`), headers and MIME elements (boundaries, filenames).
-If there is no information of how to convert something to `UTF-8`, for example when there is no `charset` attribute in the `Content-Type` or if there are some broken `UTF-8` characters then rspamd treats this text as raw for safety considerations.
-The difference between raw and `UTF-8` texts is that for `UTF-8` texts it is possible to use unicode regular expressions by specifying `/U` flag.
-For raw texts, rspamd uses raw complementary expression which could lack some features.
+If there is no information on how to convert something to `UTF-8` - for example, when there is no `charset` attribute in the `Content-Type` header or if there are some broken `UTF-8` characters - then rspamd treats this text as raw for safety considerations.
+The difference between raw and `UTF-8` text is that for `UTF-8` it is possible to use unicode regular expressions by specifying the `/U` flag.
+For raw texts, rspamd uses raw complementary expressions, which may lack some features.

-It is always safe to assume that everything will be in `utf-8`, even in the case of raw messages - you would just miss some particular features.
-There is also module called [chartable](https://rspamd.com/doc/modules/chartable.html) that checks for different unicode (or `ASCII` - non `ASCII` characters in raw mode) symbols and trying to guess if there is some obscuring attempt to mix characters sets.
+It is always safe to assume that everything will be encoded in `UTF-8`; even in the case of raw messages, you would just miss some particular features.
+There is also a module called [chartable](https://rspamd.com/doc/modules/chartable.html) that checks for different unicode (or `ASCII` - non `ASCII` characters in raw mode) symbols and tries to guess if there is an attempt to mix characters sets.

 ### Can I relearn messages for fuzzy storage or for statistics

-In case if you need to move some hash from one list (e.g. blacklist) to another one (e.g. whitelist), you need to call `rspamc fuzzy_del` command for the first list (lists are identified by number) followed by `rspamc fuzzy_add` command:
+In case you need to move a hash from one list (e.g. blacklist) to another (e.g. whitelist), you need to call the `rspamc fuzzy_del` command for the first list (lists are identified by number) followed by `rspamc fuzzy_add` command:

 ```
 rspamc -f 1 fuzzy_del message.eml
 rspamc -f 2 -w <weight> fuzzy_add message.eml
 ```

-If you need just to increase the score, then just call `fuzzy_add` with the score change.
-It is not possible to decrease score however.
+If you just need to increase a score, then call `fuzzy_add` with the score change.
+(It is not possible to decrease a score, however.)

-Statistics is a bit different.
-Rspamd keeps hashes of tokens learned in a special storage called `learn_cache`.
-If rspamd finds that this particular tokens combination has been already learned it performs the following:
+Statistics are treated a bit differently. rspamd keeps hashes of tokens learned in a special storage called the `learn_cache`.
+If rspamd finds that a particular token combination has been learned already it does the following:

-* if the class of tokens was the same (e.g. spam and spam) then rspamd just refuses to learn these tokens one more time
+* if the class of tokens is the same (e.g. spam and spam) then rspamd just refuses to learn these tokens again
-* otherwise, rspamd performs so called `relearning`:
+* otherwise, rspamd performs so-called `relearning`:
-    + scores in the current class are decreased for this tokens set;
+    + scores in the current class are decreased for this token set
-    + scores in the opposite class are increased for this tokens set;
+    + scores in the opposite class are increased for this token set
-    + the class of tokens in the learn cache is updated accordingly.
+    + the class of tokens in the learn cache is updated accordingly

 All these actions are performed automatically if `learn_cache` is enabled.
-It is highly recommended to use this logic since multiple learnings are quite bad for statistical module.
+(It is highly recommended to enable this setting, as repeated learnings will affect the performance of the statistical module.)

-### Why some symbols have different scores for different messages
+### Why do some symbols have different scores for different messages

-Rspamd support so called `dynamic` symbols.
-The closest analogue in SA are multiple symbols that checks for some certain value (e.g. bayes probability).
-In rspamd it works in a more smoother way: the metric score is multiplied by some value (that is usually in range `[0..1]`) and added to the scan result.
-For example, bayes classifier adds score based on probability:
+rspamd supports so-called `dynamic` symbols.
+A metric score is multiplied by some value (that is usually in the range `[0..1]`) and added to the scan result.
+For example, the Bayes classifier adds a score based on probability:

-* if probability is close to `50%` then score is very close to 0;
+* if the probability is close to `50%` then the score is very close to 0
-* if probability goes higher `[50% ..
-75%]` then score slowly grows;
+* if the probability is higher `[50% ..
+75%]` then the score increases gradually
-* when the probability is closer to `90%` the symbol's score is close to 0.95 and on `100%` it is exactly 1.0;
+* when the probability is closer to `90%` the symbol's score is close to 0.95 and on `100%` it is exactly 1.0
 * this logic is reversed for HAM probability (from `50%` to `0%` spam probability)

-This allows to provide better fit between some rule's results and the desired score.
-Indeed, we should intuitively add higher scores for high probabilities and fairly low scores for lower probabilities.

-Many rspamd rules, such as `PHISHING` or fuzzy checks use this dynamic logic of scoring.
+Many rspamd rules, such as `PHISHING` and fuzzy checks, use dynamic scoring.

-### Can I check message on rspamd without rspamc
+### Can I check a message with rspamd without rspamc

 Yes: `curl --data-binary @- http://localhost:11333 < file.eml`.